 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?

-The sustainable investments of the Sub-Fund will target a combination of environmental and social objectives across the spectrum.

-The minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy is 37.5% of the assets of the Sub-Fund.
+The sustainable investments of the Sub-Fund will target a combination of environmental and social objectives across the spectrum and among those will be sustainable investments with an environmental objective that are not aligned with the EU Taxonomy.